 International divorce counselling

 An international divorce presents unique legal and practical challenges.
 Whether you live in the Netherlands and your partner lives abroad, or you are of different nationalities, it is important to understand how international family law affects your divorce.
-At Delissen Martens, we are ready to guide you through this process and to help you find the solutions that are best suited to your situation.
+At Delissen Martens, we offer advice on international divorce with an eye to your specific situation and interests.

-A divorce is considered international when there is an international element to the divorce.
-This may be the case when:
+A divorce is considered international if it has a cross-border element.
+This may be the case if:

-In such cases, international treaties and foreign law play an important role, and it is crucial that you are assisted by a lawyer with expertise in international family law.
+In such cases, international treaties and foreign law play an important role.
+It is therefore essential that you are assisted by a lawyer with a thorough knowledge of international family law.

 One of the first questions that arises in an international divorce is which law applies.
-This can depend on several factors, such as:
+This may depend on:

 Important aspects of an international divorce

-1. Children and Parenting Plan: When children are involved, issues such as custody, care arrangement and maintenance need to be carefully arranged, especially when parents live in different countries.
+When children are involved, matters such as custody, care arrangements and child support must be carefully arranged, especially when parents live in different countries.

-2. Wealth and Property: Dividing international marital assets, such as property abroad, requires specific knowledge of both Dutch and foreign law.
-For this purpose, we have access to expertise through our extensive international network of specialised family lawyers
+The division of international matrimonial assets, such as property abroad, requires specific knowledge of both Dutch and foreign law.
+Delissen Martens has an extensive international network of specialist family law lawyers, enabling us to provide you with tailored advice.

 Sandra Verburgt